axlogiq/mcc-protocol/README.md

+ ## Core Principle (Non-Negotiable)
+Control is enforced at execution time, not at reasoning time.
+No intelligence can bypass the control boundary without compromising the system itself.

+---

 ⚠️ Warning: v0.1 does not include authentication or session management.
 Do not use in production without additional security layers.
 # MCC Protocol